Skip to content

 Table of Contents

-Registering a trade mark can become quite tricky when existing trade marks share similarities to yours.
-If a business is using a similar trade mark, you may find no other option but to develop a new one.
-You might be liable for registered trade mark infringement if you decide to use a similar trade mark simply without registering it.
-This article will explain what you should consider before applying for a trade mark and outline your options if a similar trade mark already exists.
+Registering a trade mark can become tricky when existing trade marks are similar to yours.
+If a business uses a similar trade mark, you may find no other option but to develop a new one.
+You might be liable for registered trade mark infringement if you use a similar trade mark simply without registering it.
+This article will explain what you should consider before applying for a trade mark and outline your options if a similar one already exists.

 What Do I Need to Check Before I Apply for a Trade Mark?

-If they find a mark that could potentially conflict with yours, they will inform you.
-If you decide to proceed with your application, the IPO will notify the owner of a similar trade mark about your application, so they are aware.
+They will inform you if they find a mark that could potentially conflict with yours.
+If you decide to proceed with your application, the IPO will notify the owner of a similar trade mark about your application.

 Continue reading this article below the form